Session 1

 Innovations in Health Learning Lab: New Hot and Cold Therapies for Depression

-Presented by Ashley Mason, PhD and Charles Raison, M.D.
+Presented by Ashley Mason, PhD and Charles Raison, MD

 Dr. Chuck Raison and Dr. Ashley Mason discuss exciting national results from their recent research on hot and cold therapies for mental health issues and outline plans for the next phase of the CHILL’D Study at the Vail Health Behavioral Health Innovation Center.